NEW STUDY: ALUMINUM DOES LEAK INTO LOW PH ACIDIC DRINKS LIKE KOMBUCHA

 IN LIGHT OF a scientific study testing cans of low pH drinks similar in acidity to kombucha which concluded “The coating fails to fully prevent aluminum from contaminating the drinks”, it’s time for our sector to get its house in order, or face the inevitable implications of failing to act.

-The concern lies not so much with consumers buying the occasional can in a supermarket but those who buy, for example, 12-packs of a particular brand and consume several cans a day.
-Drunk once or more times daily - often following the heavily marketed and/or advertised advice of the manufacturer - over time any material residues that leak into the beverage will cumulatively build up in the digestive tract and gut to the point where the body becomes stressed, and from where complications will potentially arise further down the line.
+The concern lies not so much with consumers buying the occasional can in a supermarket but those who buy, say, 12-packs of a particular brand on Amazon and consume several cans a day.
+Drunk once or more times daily - often following the heavily marketed and/or advertised advice of the manufacturer - over time any material residues that leak into the beverage will cumulatively build up in the digestive tract and gut and onward throughout the body, even breaking the blood-brain barrier to the point where the body becomes stressed, and from where complications will potentially arise further down the line.

 Many brewers blinded by cost savings